-And, when we don’t really know a subject well enough, suggests David Brooks through the words of T. S. Eliot, “we tend always to substitute emotions for thoughts, and go with whatever idea makes us feel popular”.
-Those who practice this, which I suspect are many, their intellectual capital will carry less value and less influence, at least through my lens.
+“We tend always to substitute emotions for thoughts, and go with whatever idea makes us feel popular”, especially when we don’t understand a subject well enough, suggests David Brooks through the words of T. S. Eliot, Those who practice this, which I suspect are many, their intellectual capital will carry less value and less influence, at least through my lens.

 ‘we Americans eat too much, take on too much debt, save too little, and put off doing anything mildly unpleasant as long as possible”.
 Richard Thaler, New York Times op-ed, 2011.

-“my mantra is if you want to get people to do something, make it easy,” Richard Thaler, October 9, 2017
+A Richard Thaler mantra, ‘if you want to get people to do something, make it easy’.